-But even in the absence of a relationship created by law, California law requires each person to exercise “ordinary care or skill in the management of his or her property or person.”2
+- California law requires each person to exercise “ordinary care or skill in the management of his or her property or person.”2

 To help you better understand “duty of care” in a California personal injury case, our California personal injury lawyers discuss, below:

-- 2. What are some common duties of care in California?
+- 2. What are some common examples?

 You may also wish to see our articles on strict liability, negligence, gross negligence, recklessness and intentional torts in California.

+Sometimes, a specific duty of care is outlined in a federal, California or local statute.
 For instance, doctors and other medical professionals have a legal duty to use reasonable skill, knowledge, and care in diagnosing and treating illness and injuries.4

-But even where there is no special duty of care, California law imposes a general duty of care.
+Though even where there is no special duty of care, California law imposes a general duty of care.
 This obligation is set forth in California Civil Code section 1714(a), which provides in part:

 “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.”

-2. What are some common duties of care in California?
+2. What are some common examples?

 Examples of common duties of care in California include (but are not limited to):